 1. How much power does a PowerNEST generate?

 The total amount PowerNEST generates depends on its location, orientation, building height, and surrounding obstacles.
 These are the basic conditions on how we can predict the energy potential of your building.
-The solar energy is easier predictable than the wind energy.
-We have developed advanced prediction softwares to estimate the power potential on your building, and if desired, can even place a wind meter to measure the local wind conditions or run a simulation.
-If you are interested to know the potential on your building, let us know
+The solar energy is easier to predict than wind energy.
+We developed an advanced prediction software to estimate the power potential on buildings, and if desired, can even place a wind meter to measure the local wind conditions or run a simulation.

 2. Where can I order a PowerNEST?